GleeGlarBoo/Orbital2020---ClassroomCompanion/README.md

 Poster: https://i.imgur.com/4lmJm99.jpg

-Full unity project in 'Orbital2020'
+Full unity project in 'Orbital v1.0'

 ClassroomCompanion is created on Unity.
 We had no prior Unity knowledge and had picked it up over our year 1 summer break.